akka-js/akka.js/README.md

 ***Startup Time***

-On Js VM we cannot block, so to ensure your code will run AFTER the ```ActorSystem``` scheduler is started you need to run your code within a block like this:
+On Js VM the control flow will execute first all operations in line, so to ensure your code will run AFTER the ```ActorSystem``` is started you need to run your code within a block like this:

 ```scala
 import system.dispatcher
 import scala.concurrent.duration._